ophub/amlogic-s9xxx-armbian/documents/README.md

 ##### 12.11.1.2 How to create the acs.bin file

-The most important part of the mainline u-boot is the acs.bin, which is used to initialize part of the memory.
-The original factory u-boot is located at the very front of the system, at a 4MB position.
-Use the `bootloader.bin` file obtained just now to extract the `acs.bin` file.
+The most important part of the mainline u-boot is the acs.bin, which initializes memory.
+The original factory u-boot is located at the beginning of the system at the 4MB position.
+Use the `bootloader.bin` file obtained earlier to extract the `acs.bin` file.

 Open the HxD software, open the exported `bootloader.bin` file, `Right click - Select range`, start position `F200`, length `1000`, select `hexadecimal`.